stackpress/lib/docs/Events.md

 | `separator` | `string` | Pattern separator (always '/') |
 | `expressions` | `Map<string, EventExpression>` | Map of event names to regex expressions (inherited) |

-### Methods

-The following methods are available when instantiating a RouteEmitter.

-#### Defining Routes
+### 4.2.
+Defining Routes

-The following example shows how to define HTTP-like routes.
+The following example shows how to define HTTP-like routes for different request methods and paths.

 ```typescript
 const router = new RouteEmitter();